limitl3ss01/devops-aws-demo/README.md

 [🇵🇱 Polski](README.pl.md) | 🇬🇧 English

-A demonstration DevOps project: automatic deployment of a Python (Flask) application to AWS Cloud with CI/CD, Infrastructure as Code (Terraform), and (optionally) monitoring (Prometheus + Grafana).
+This repository contains a project I built to learn and demonstrate modern DevOps practices using AWS, Docker, Terraform, and CI/CD automation.
+The application is a simple Python Flask REST API for managing tasks, deployed automatically to an AWS EC2 instance.

 ---